 In South Indian households, idlis are part of everyday meals especially the breakfast.
 During earlier days women used to grind the soaked rice and dal manually on stone grinders but these days the hard work is done by the electronic mixer-grinders.

 Here is another oats recipe (besides the Oats Upma) which again is a wonderful substitute to eating oats with milk or water.
+And of course there are always these Chia Seeds & Cacao Nibs Oats Cookies for breakfast and the egg free Dulce De Leche Oats Sandwich Cookies for dessert.
+Another favorite breakfast bread Choco Chip Zucchini Oats Bread which is so good and healthy.
 When I have to make idlis in a jiffy I have no option but to use semolina to make idlis where I use ratio of 1 cup of semolina and 1 cup of curd.
 Here you need to substituted half cup of semolina with half a cup of oats.

 ½ cup oats (ground to powder)